Advanced Usage¶

 --out-file user_custom_redact.sql

-You can also define custom patterns and redact lists in your config file.
-See Configuration for the anonymization section.
+You can also define explicit redact field mappings in your config file (anonymization.fields).

 Deterministic Anonymization¶